JumaJuiceTime/TheHundredSaints/Equipment, Services, and Animals/Adventuring Gear.md

 **Holy symbol:** Servants of the Pluritine Church must carry a holy symbol worn around the neck.
 The quality of a holy symbol alters its effectiveness at turning the undead.
 A silver holy symbol grants a **+1 bonus** to the 2d6 roll which determines the success of the turning attempt.
 A gold holy symbol also grants a **+1 bonus** to the 2d4 roll which determines the number of monsters affected.

 **Holy water:** Water blessed by high-ranking clergy, stored in a special vial for use in religious rituals.
-Holy water inflicts damage on undead monsters (see [[Armour and Weapons#Weapons]]).
+Holy water inflicts damage on undead monsters.
 Loses its power if transferred from the blessed vials it is stored in.

 **Ink:** A vial of black ink.
 Coloured ink costs double.
 Sufficient for about 50 pages of writing.